-Sandeep Rathore is a tech writer and cybersecurity enthusiast.
+Sandeep Rathore is a freelance tech journalist and cybersecurity enthusiast.

 Having a telecommunication system that fulfills all the requirements of your business communication is a must-have for your small business.
 And a VoIP (Voice Over Internet Protocol) service helps you with that, at a cost lower than what you might be paying your local telephone provider.
 What’s more, VoIP can boost your team’s productivity.